-The GPBS accepts transfer students only when they are accompanying a faculty member who is moving to the University of Florida.
+The BMS accepts transfer students only when they are accompanying a faculty member who is moving to the University of Florida.
 All other applicants must apply for regular Fall semester admission.
-Transfer of credits from another institution to count toward a UF Ph.D. degree is subject to the limits and conditions set forth by the UF Graduate School.
+Transfer of credits from another institution to count toward a University of Florida Ph.D. degree is subject to the limits and conditions set forth by the UF Graduate School.

 From the UF Graduate Catalog: Transfer of Credit